Basics of MRpro and Cartesian reconstructions

 # Reconstruct coil-combined image

 When we reconstructed the image, we called the adjoint method of several different operators one after the other.
 That was a bit cumbersome.
-To make our life easier, MRpro allows to combine the operators first and then call the adjoint of the composite operator.
-We have to keep in mind that we have to put them in the order of the forward method of the operators.
-By calling the adjoint, the order will be automatically reversed.
+To make our life easier, MRpro allows to combine the operators first, get the adjoint of the composite operator and then later call this adjoint composite operator.

 # Create composite operator